clams-tech/clams-app-docker/README.md

 # clams-app-docker
 Docker resources for hosting Clams App easily

-# browser-app
+## browser-app

-This folder contains a build script and a run script.
-When you execute build.sh, the env file is loaded and used to eventually get to the docker build command.
-In that command, we pass --build-args into the Docker build process.
-This results in a docker file that tracks the right git repo and tag that we want to target.
+The only script you need to run is `run.sh`.
+This script builds the Dockerfile for the Clams `browser-app` and saves the resulting static HTML files in a folder `www-root`. `run.sh` loads the environment variables in `./env` and passes those variables into the `docker build` process.
+This results in a docker image that tracks the right git repo and tag on the target git repo.

-When you execute the the run script, the docker container creates a new directory: www-root.
-The container copies the results of the browser-app build process into the www-root folder.
+After the image is built, `run.sh` executes the image, which copies the resulting project files to a local folder `www-root`.
+That folder contains all the HTML, CSS, and Javascript in static files that you can serve from any web server.

-## nginx example config
+### nginx example config

 TODO